AlGepe/OmniSnippets_JS/docs/omni/onResult/addTextInfo.rst

 Available options
 '''''''''''''''''

 There are two available options.
-The must be input to the function as a dictionary (object) with key names: ``afterVariable`` and ``alwaysShown``.
+They must be input to the function as a dictionary (object) with key names: ``afterVariable`` and ``alwaysShown``.
 You can specified none, one or both options.

 If options are not specified ``alwaysShown`` is set to ``true`` and the text will be displayed after the last variable i.e.: at the bottom of the calculator.